Enrolment to this course is based on application. Application deadline is Thursday in week 33 for the autumn semester.

 Credit Reduction due to Course Overlap

 Access to the course requires admission to the Integrated Master's Programme in Energy.

 2 lectures à 2 +1 hour each week, 1 exercise per week.
 The exercises will include practice in calculations and 1-2 project assignments with discussions of topics addressed in the lectures.
 Some of the lecturing time will be allocated to guidance in the project work.

 Compulsory Assignments and Attendance

-Valid for four semesters: The semester the compulsory assignments were approved and the three following semesters.
+Valid for two semesters: The semester the compulsory assignments were approved and the following semester.

 Forms of Assessment

 Mandatory project assignments will count 30% of the final grade and must be approved.